theminstack/snippets/schema/README.md

 - `.required()`
   - Make all entries required.

-The `array` schema has an additional extension.
+The `array` schema has an additional extension method.

 - `.nonEmpty()`
   - Match arrays with length > 0.

-The `object` schema has an additional extension.
+The `object` schema has an additional extension method.

 - `.extend(shape: Record<string, AnyPredicate>)`
   - Add new properties or additional constraints (intersections) on existing properties.